Eco Hostel wind dryed washing at Millhouse hostel

 • We send email Newsletters to our readers (potential guests) promoting the benefits of sustainable travel.

-• We advocated schemes such as Tourism Declares and Green Tourism to the hostels in our network (our members).
+• We advocated schemes such as Tourism Declares to the hostels in our network (our members).
 Encouraging more businesses to get involved with taking steps towards a greener future and accelerate carbon awareness.

 • Our “Items Wanted and Available” message board is used by our members for up-cycling of hostel equipment.